koobind/koobind/docs/installation.md

 Depending of your installation, the directory mentioned below may differs.
 Also, this procedure assume the API Server is managed by the Kubelet, as a static Pod.
 If your API Server is managed by another system (i.e. systemd), you should adapt accordingly.

-The following operations must be performed on all nodes hosting an instance of the Kubernetes API server.
+**The following operations must be performed on all nodes hosting an instance of the Kubernetes API server**.
 Typically, all nodes of the control plane.

 Also, these operations require `root`access on these node.